Setting and Measuring Goals

 To untangle different goals, it is useful to question goals at different layers and to discuss how different goals relate to each other.

-Organizational goals: The most general goals are usually at the organizational level of the organization building the software system.
+Organizational goals.
+The most general goals are usually at the organizational level of the organization building the software system.
 Aside from nonprofits, organizational goals almost always relate to money: revenue, profit, or stock price.
 Nonprofit organizations often have clear goals as part of their charter, such as increasing animal welfare, reducing CO2 emissions, and curing diseases.
 The company in our chatbot scenario is a for-profit enterprise pursuing short-term or long-term profits by licensing marketing services.

 Since organizational objectives are often high-level and pursue long-term goals that are difficult to measure now, often leading indicators are used as more readily observable proxy measures that are expected to correlate with future organizational success.
 For example, in the chatbot scenario, the number of attorneys licensing the chatbot is a good proxy for expected quarterly profits, the ratio of new and canceled licenses provides insights into revenue trends, and referrals and customer satisfaction are potential indicators of future trends in license sales.
 Many organizations frame leading indicators as key performance indicators.

-Product goals: When building a product, we usually articulate the goals of the product in terms of concrete outcomes the product should produce.
+Product goals.
+When building a product, we usually articulate the goals of the product in terms of concrete outcomes the product should produce.
 For example, the self-help legal chatbot has the goals of promoting individual attorneys by providing modern and helpful web pages and helping attorneys connect with potential clients, but also just the practical goal of helping potential clients quickly and easily with simple legal questions.
 Product goals describe what the product tries to achieve regarding behavior or quality.

-User goals: Users typically use a software product with a specific goal.
+User goals.
+Users typically use a software product with a specific goal.
 In many cases, we have multiple different kinds of users with different goals.
 In our scenario, on the one hand, attorneys are our customers who license the chatbot to attract new clients.
 On the other hand, the attorneys’ clients asking legal questions are users too, who hope to get legal advice.
 We can attempt to measure how well the product serves its users in many ways, such as by counting the number of leads generated for attorneys or counting how many clients indicate that they got their question answered sufficiently by the bot.
 We can also explore users' goals with regard to specific product features, for example, to what degree the chatbot is effective at automatically creating the paperwork for a neighborhood dispute in small-claims court.

 In addition to users who directly interact with the product, there are often also people who are indirectly affected by the product or who have expectations of the product.
 In our chatbot example, this might include judges and defendants who may face arguments supported by increased use of legal chatbots, but also regulators or professional organizations who might be concerned about who can give legal advice or competition.
 Understanding the goals of indirectly affected people will also help us when eliciting more detailed requirements for the product, as we will discuss in the next chapter.

-Model goals: From the perspective of a machine-learned model, the goal is almost always to optimize some notion of accuracy of predictions.
-Model quality can be measured offline with test data and approximated in production with telemetry, as we will discuss at length in chapters Model Quality and Testing and Experimenting in Production.
+Model goals.
+From the perspective of a machine-learned model, the goal is almost always to optimize some notion of accuracy of predictions.
+Model quality can be measured offline with test data and approximated in production with telemetry, as we will discuss at length in chapters Model Quality and Testing in Production.
 In our chatbot scenario, we may try to measure to what degree our natural-language-processing components correctly understand a client’s question and answer it sensibly.

 Relationships between Goals